codeitcodes/codeit/README.md

 <h2>Security</h2>

 Your code stays on your device.
-Anyone can verify the open-source code deploys to the Codeit site by <a href="https://app.netlify.com/sites/codeitcodes/deploys?filter=main">scrolling the deploy log.</a></li>
+Anyone can verify the open-source code deploys to the Codeit site by <a href="https://github.com/codeitcodes/codeit/deployments">scrolling the Github deploy log.</a></li>

 <hr>